abhiram2504/abhiram2504/README.md

 - 👋 Hi, I’m @abhiram2504
-- 👀 I’m interested in DS and algorithms
+- 👀 I’m interested in Data Science and SWE.
+I am also exploring ML and looking forward to working on some nice projects.
 - 📫 Ping me on abhiram.rustagi@gmail.com